 He has proven time and time again that his stories cross the barriers of age.
 All who hear him fall under his spell.
 Many things may change, but one constant will always remain - Ted Fink will push the boundaries of traditional storytelling.

-He has written four additional books: The Tales I've Told, a compelling collection of original stories; Game of the Gods, an action-packed adventure novel about a journey into "maybe"; The Incident at Parkside. a gritty tale of the inner city; and his latest novel, Pebbles in the Fire, a mesmerizing story of hope.
+He has written five additional books: The Tales I've Told, a compelling collection of original stories; Game of the Gods, an action-packed adventure novel about a journey into "maybe"; The Incident at Parkside. a gritty tale of the inner city; Pebbles in the Fire, a mesmerizing story of hope; and his latest release, Descent Into Darkness, a dark, political thriller

 The National Storytelling Conference (twice)